 Good to know

-Cross Country Ski poles Lengths When selecting cross country ski poles, you should aim to buy poles that fits your height and your skiing style: Cross country classic: 30cm/12inch shorter th...
+Cross Country Ski Pole Lengths When selecting cross country ski poles, you should aim to buy poles that fit your height and your skiing style: Cross country classic: 30 cm/12 inch shorter th...

-The length of the cross country poles may also vary depending on the main purpose.
-Poles for classic cross country skiing are usually a bit shorter compared to poles for cross country skating.
-Ski poles for classic skiing should be around 30 cm shorter than your own height, whereas they should be around 15-20 cm shorter for cross country skating.
+As already indicated above, the length of the cross country poles varies depending on the main purpose.
+Poles for classic cross country skiing should be around 30 cm shorter than your own height, whereas they should be around 20 cm shorter for cross country skating.
 Backcountry cross country ski poles should be close to 35 cm shorter than your own height.